 Lockbin was built with Hipaa regulations as a primary consideration.
 Lockbin uses FIPS 140-2 encryption libraries, and takes extraordinary precautions to protect and destroy EPHI.
 Learn more about how Lockbin is Hipaa compliant.

-You can, but someone might interecept your message.
+You can, but someone might intercept your message.
 That's why people shouldn't send sensitive information over regular email.
 Lockbin also ends message persistence, which means your email message will not be backed up on email servers or stored in backup files.
 Network sniffers can also spy on your email traffic while in transit.
 Use Lockbin to obscure the content of your message and avoid these hazards to your privacy.

 No registration is required to use Lockbin.
 Your message and file attachments (data at rest) are protected by strong AES-256 bit encryption delivered from a FIPS 140-2 verified cryptolibrary.
 You invent the password and deliver it to the recipient using a phone, text message, instant message, or homing pigeon.
 Best practice is to NOT deliver the password by email.

 If the recipient clicks the Delete button after viewing the message, it is immediately marked for deletion and is no longer available for retrieval.
 If the file is read but not marked for deletion, it will be removed within 24 hours; this short delay gives the recipient time to download large files, or to resume interrupted downloads.
 Uncollected messages are automatically destroyed at six months.
-Files are deleted in batches using using a military grade multi-pass erasure method.
+Files are deleted in batches using a military grade multi-pass erasure method.

 No, we cannot see your message.
 The message is encrypted using your password before it is stored in our server, and the password does not remain on our servers.
 No unencrypted files are stored on our server.
 We have no way to decrypt your message, and we can't help you if you forget the password.
 Although we can see files that are encrypted, we are not able to decipher the files.